Roakz/Llama_Palooza/README.md

 ![Flow control](/pictures/flowchart.PNG)

 <h2>5.
 App Implementation</h2>
-In order to display efficient project managment & time management skills i will use a free internet tool called **Trello** .
-[Click here to view this service.](www.trello.com) This is a great tool that allows me to plan out a to do list, a doing list, and review list and a done list.
+In order to display efficient project managment & time management skills i will use a free internet tool called **trello** . (www.trello.com) This is a great tool that allows me to plan out a to do list, a doing list, and review list and a done list.
 I have also created some boards in trello for my user stories.
 The user stories arfe part of the planning stage that help a developer look at a project from all user angles.
 This should help create a well rounded product.

 <h2>6.
 Conclusion</h2>